 After user interviews (validation or exploratory), the information collected from each user is pattern matched to other users, compared to product and testing goals and used to inspire action items.
 In this workshop, we use sample data to practice these synthesis techniques.

 Assumptions & Experiments

-This workshop is developed by Janice and Jason Fraser.
-It covers a Lean approach to making products by exploring the biggest assumptions that could kill a product or idea, and exploring low cost ways to prove or disprove the product assumption.
+Janice and Jason Fraser developed this workshop.
+It covers a Lean approach to making products by exploring the most significant assumptions that could kill a product or idea, and exploring low-cost ways to prove or disprove the product assumption.

-Many products are experiences that stretch over a long period of time, or flow through many different touchpoints and systems.
+Many products are experiences that stretch over an extended timeframe or flow through many different physical touchpoints and software systems.
 For example, getting on an airplane involves a kiosk, baggage person, printing a pass, a security checkpoint and so on.
 The entire experience with the airline and flight is wrapped up in these steps.
-This workshop focuses on visually mapping out systems with multiple touchpoints, while working with a team.
+This workshop focuses on visually mapping out systems with multiple touchpoints while working with a team.

 Design Review Best Practices

-A design review with team members and stakeholders outside of design can be a stressful meeting where expectations are not met or designs are not understood.
+A design review with team members and stakeholders outside of design can be a stressful meeting where expectations may not be met or designs may not be understood.
 This workshop covers best practices in communicating design outwards and upwards in an organization.